View Deployment Metrics¶

 - View the metrics for a specific MongoDB process in an Atlas cluster.

-- View Real Time metrics for a specific Atlas cluster in a project.
+- View real-time performance metrics for a specific Atlas database deployment in a project.

 - Atlas Search